Josiah Martin

-Josiah Martin (23 April 1737 – 13 April 1786) was a British Army officer and colonial official who served as the ninth and last governor of North Carolina from 1771 to 1776, and in exile until 1783.
+Josiah Martin (23 April 1737 – 13 April 1786) was a British Army officer and colonial administrator who served as the governor of North Carolina from 1771 to 1783.
+He was the last British governor of North Carolina and was forced to leave the colony in 1776 as a result of the American War of Independence, spending the last seven years of his gubernatorial tenure in in exile.